 Professor Lord Alton of Liverpool

-Member of the House of Lords of the United Kingdom; prominent human rights campaigner.
+Member of the House of Lords of the United Kingdom; prominent human rights campaigner

 Lord Alton was made a life peer as Baron Alton of Liverpool in 1997 and took his seat in the House of Lords as a crossbencher.
 He established the lobby group for human rights, Jubilee Campaign, in 1987, with the support of other members of parliament.
 He also co-founded Jubilee Action, a children’s charity established to fulfil the humanitarian needs highlighted by the work of Jubilee Campaign.
 In 2014 Jubilee Action changed its name to Chance for Childhood.
 In 2008, he spoke out against the British Olympic Association when it forced athletes to sign an agreement forbidding them from criticising China’s human rights record before or during the 2008 Summer Olympics.
 He is a patron of the International Young Leaders Network.

-Former presidential candidate for Columbia.
+Former presidential candidate for Colombia

 A Colombian-French politician, former colombian senator and anti-corruption activist, was kidnapped on 23 February 2002 while campaigning for the Colombian presidency.
 She was held captive for six years which received worldwide coverage, particularly in France.
 Betancourt has received multiple international awards, such as the Légion d’honneur.
 In 2008, she received the Concord Prince of Asturias Award.